Stockflare/learn/_posts/2014-10-30-how-to-buy-shares.markdown

 date:   2014-10-30 17:15:00
 categories: investing
 ---
-What does it take to actively manage a share portfolio.
-Should you be managing stocks or hiring a professional?
+How do you buy shares?
+Should you be managing stocks by yourself or hiring a professional to invest for you?

 <iframe width="700" height="525" src="//www.youtube.com/embed/2GtLDs7YU2M" frameborder="0" allowfullscreen></iframe>